jeengbe/ts-cache/README.md

 To delete the cached values for several keys, use `mdel`.

+### Delete by pattern (`pdel`)

+Use `pdel` to delete the cached values for all keys that match the given glob-style pattern.

+Please note that the pattern is not fully typed and can be any string.
+PRs welcome. :)

 ### Query whether in cache (`has`/`mhas`)

 Use `has` to check whether there exists a cached value for a single key.